Looking for Django developers?

 Building a website or an app usually requires dealing with roughly the same set of basic components.
 Under the components, we mean the ways to manage user authorization.
 That is, for instance, how a user signs in, attaches files, and more.
 These activities are pretty much alike.
 So, why not make them way easier and faster?
 How is it possible to significantly decrease development costs?
 Web frameworks emerged as a set of components designed to make building websites a better experience for every developer.

-Let us introduce Django, an open source web framework based on Python.
+Let us introduce Django, an open-source web framework based on Python.
 It was named after the jazz guitar player Django Reinhardt.
 The framework appeared somewhere between 2003 and 2005.
 It keeps on expanding its community worldwide.
-It enables fast development.
+It enables fast development, as you can see from websites made with Django.
 Many say that speed runs through the DNA of this framework.
 A need to serve fast-paced newsrooms motivated the creation of Django.

 Django provides a number of useful features that, for example, a news site may need.
 They include a user panel, administrator features, various databases (SQLite, PostgresSQL, MySQL), etc. Django is also a popular choice for startups and weekend side projects.